 Slipping Reduction:

-One method to reduce wheel slipping using software is to reduce the speed of the motors.
-This would reduce the acceleration of the wheels to avoid slipping.
-Another method would be to use smooth acceleration in order to slowly accelerate to the desired velocity, thus reducing slippage.
+One method to reduce wheel slipping using software is to reduce the speed of the motors, this would reduce the acceleration of the wheels to avoid slipping.
+Another method would be to use smooth acceleration in order slowly accelerate to the desired velocity, thus reducing slippage.

 Correcting odometer angle:

-Using two light sensors, the angle could be corrected if the two sensors were placed in parallel.
+Using two light sensors, the angle could be corrected if the two sensors are placed in parallel.
 This would allow us to calculate any difference in line detection between the two sensors.
-Then, using the current speed of the robot and the time difference between the left and right light sensors, we could calculate the length of side “a” (Figure 1) .
-Side “b” in Figure 1 is the distance between the sensors.
-By using trigonometry, we could calculate the robots angle and make the correction.
+Then, using the current speed of the robot and the time difference between the left and right light sensors, we could calculate the robots angle and make the correction.

 Using only one light sensor, we could store the corrected x and y position after passing over a line.
 Then, at the next line, we could calculate the change in x and y on the odometer, and use trigonometry to find the angle at which the robot was moving between the lines.
 The robot would still need to use the odometry to know which direction it is turning (ie. Is it at 90o or 180o?) in order to make the correction.